-Chandra Sukumar
+Name: Chandra Sukumar

-Chief Operating Officer
+Title: Chief Operating Officer.

-31 October 2016 (appointed
+Employment commenced: 31 October 2016 (appointed as COO on 18 April 2022)

-Not specified.

-Annual salary of \$250,000 (excluding superannuation) following appointment to COO role on 18 April 2022.
+Details: Annual salary of \$250,000 (excluding superannuation) following appointment to COO role on 18 April 2022.
 The fixed remuneration will alter by any changes in the compulsory superannuation contribution that Atomo Diagnostics Limited is required to make.
-Plus a cash bonus of up to 30% of base salary (subject to the satisfaction of performance criteria), to be reviewed annually by the People, Culture & Remuneration Committee.
+Plus a cash bonus of up to 30% of base salary (subject to the satisfaction of performance criteria), to be reviewed annually by the

+People, Culture & Remuneration Committee.